tekartik/sqflite/sqflite/doc/dev_tips.md

 ## Enable WAL on Android

 WAL is disabled by default on Android.
-You can turn it off by declaring the following in you app manifest (in the application object):
+Since sqflite v2.0.4-dev.1 You can turn it off by declaring the following in you app manifest (in the application object):

 ```xml